Aleman-Z/CorticoHippocampal/Fast_and_slow_hfos/README.md

 ---------
-*The spindles were previously detected using the YASA algorithm.
+*Spindles were previously detected using the YASA algorithm.
 The steps to do this were:
 1. Run GL_spindle_matlab2python.m for every session per condition to export NREM epochs to python.
 2. Run GL_yasa_spindles.py for every session per condition to export detections to Matlab.